19hours/sg-statutes/Acts/Companies Act.md

 Names, descriptions, and addresses of directors or proposed directors

-If the share capital of the company is divided into different classes of shares, the right of voting at meetings of the company conferred by, and the rights in respect of capital and dividends attached to, the several classes of shares respectively.
+If the share capital of the company is divided into different classes of shares, the right of voting at meetings of the company conferred by, and the rights in respect of capital and dividends attached to, the several classes of shares respectively

 Number and amount of shares and debentures issued within the two years preceding the date of this statement or proposed or agreed to be issued as fully or partly paid up otherwise than in cash